 The most important factor in a purchase decisions is circulation.
 Will the book be used?
 But an attempt is also made to maintain a core collection that represents the current scholarship of the disciplines being taught at NU.

-The Library normally purchases current materials and does not attempt to build or maintain extensive discipline-specific historical collections (that is, we don’t attempt maintain materials that document the history of a discipline).
+The Library normally purchases current materials and does not attempt to build or maintain extensive discipline-specific historical collections (that is, we don’t attempt to maintain materials that document the history of a discipline).

-For most disciplines we don't acquire the most specialized materials until our users request them, and then we buy those materials (books, DVDs or individual articles).
+For most disciplines we don't acquire the most specialized materials until our users request them, and then we buy those materials (books, DVDs, or individual articles).

 In pre-selecting books and media, we focus on developing high circulation areas, which tends to cluster in General Education disciplines.